jellydator/ttlcache/examples/httpcache/README.md

 This will spin a HTTP server on port `:8080` with the `/reports/{name}` route.
 The first time you call this endpoint with a custom name, it will take around 5 seconds to complete.
-All subsequent calls to using the same name within one minute will fetch you a response that will take milliseconds to complete.
+All subsequent calls within one minute using the same name will use a cached response and will take milliseconds to complete.

 The endpoint can be called using `curl`: